CenterForOpenScience/COSDev/docs/osf/addons.rst

 Deselecting and Deauthorizing
 -----------------------------

 Many add-ons will have both user and node settings.
-It is important that if a user's add-on settings are deleted or his authorization is removed, that every node authorized by the user is deauthorized, which includes resetting all fields including its user settings.
+It is important to ensure that, if a user's add-on settings are deleted or authorization to that add-on is removed, every node authorized by the user is deauthorized, which includes resetting all fields including its user settings.

 It is necessary to override the ``delete`` method for ``MyAddonUserSettings`` in order to clear all fields from the user settings.